poldap/SpotNet/README.md

 # SpotNet &mdash; Learned Iterations for Cell Detection in Image-based Immunoassays
 ### Pol del Aguila Pla [\[1\]][1], Vidit Saxena [\[2\]][2], and Joakim Jaldén [\[3\]][3]

 This GitHub repository contains the code and explanations that complement the paper of the same name, submitted to the 2019 IEEE 16th International Symposium on Biomedical Imaging (ISBI 2019) [\[4\]][4].
+The code provided here is **still not ready** for functioning when being run directly, and it will be improved during the coming weeks.

 [\[1\]][1]: Pol del Aguila Pla's research website
 [\[2\]][2]: Vidit Saxena's research profile at KTH